overwolf/overwolf.github.io/docs/api/overwolf-extension-sharedData.md

 > Used by the owner app to set data for the consumer app, by appId.

-This function is one part of the way a hosting app communicates with the hosted app.
-for instance, Game Summary hosts GPO app in a tab.
+This function is one part of the service providing app to communicate with the consumer apps. for instance, Game Summary hosts GPO app in a tab.
 Game Summary is the owner, GPO is the cosumer.

 Parameter | Type       | Description                                                                                    |